5 Reasons To Choose A Non-Custodial Wallet

 Basically, there are two types of wallets: custodial and non-custodial.
 In a nutshell, custodial wallets store your private keys on a server, while non-custodial wallets let you remain in full control over your funds.
 Now, let’s take a close look at their differences.

 The first main difference lies in where your keys are stored.
-Private keys and mnemonic seed are necessary to access your wallet in case of emergency.
-If you choose a custodial storage, it will keep your keys on the server, and you will need only a login and password to access the wallet.
+Private keys and mnemonic seeds are necessary to access your wallet in case of an emergency.
+If you choose custodial storage, it will keep your keys on the server, and you will need only a login and password to access the wallet.

 As easy as it may seem in comparison to entering private keys, trusting a third party with your private information is not the most secure way to store the funds.
 On the other hand, a non-custodial wallet (for example, Atomic) encrypts and store the private keys only on the user’s device so that nobody else is able to access the money.